drone/docs/content/runner/ssh/overview.md

 - /runners/ssh
 ---

 The SSH runner executes pipeline commands on a static, remote server using the SSH protocol.
 The pipeline commands are executed directly on the remote server without isolation, using the default shell.

-This runner is not suitable for un-trusted workloads for security reasons.
+This runner is not suitable for un-trusted workloads for security reasons, nor is it recommended for use with public repositories.
+Do not use this runner if you do not trust your contributors.

 {{< link "/runner/ssh/installation.md" "Install the SSH Runner" >}}